syncfusion/ej2-react-docs/src/charts/range-navigator/data.md

 ## Date-time

-Date-time Range navigator supports date-time scale and displays date-time values as a labels in the specified format.
+The Range Selector supports the DateTime scale and displays the DateTime values as labels in the specified format.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}